Types of Energy

 Energy can be changed from one type to another.
 An example is a car being driven up a hill, during which time it is demonstrating kinetic energy or energy in motion.
 When it sits on the top of the hill it has potential, or stored energy.
 If it is then allowed to roll back down the hill the potential energy changes again into kinetic energy.
 A law of physics says that energy can be neither created nor destroyed, but it can change back and forth between forms.

-Mechanical Energy is the energy of motion that does the work like the wind turns a windmill.
+Mechanical Energy is the energy of motion that does the work like the wind turning a windmill.

 Chemical Energy is the chemical